 Saddle and pack animals (horses, mules, burros and llamas) are welcome on the Pacific Crest Trail and on the Laughingwater Creek Trail from Highway 123 to the Pacific Crest Trail near Carlton Pass.
 Trails are often snow covered until mid-summer.
 Rough terrain, difficult river crossings, and drastic elevation changes have challenged many people with stock.

-Check trail conditions before you arrive.
+Check trail conditions and road status before you arrive.

 Three Lakes Camp

 Three Lakes Camp is open to stock use.
 Please keep stock animals at least 100 yards from other campsites.
 Tie stock only at hitching rails.
 To camp at Three Lakes, you will need a wilderness permit, available at wilderness information centers and most ranger stations.